Croy delivers as Saint Anthony bests Champaign Centennial; Newton downs Charleston for the second time in seven days at the Effingham/Teutopolis Christmas Tournament

 Craig Croy delivered when Saint Anthony needed him the most.

-With 3.2 seconds left, the senior got to his spot near the right elbow, elevated, and buried his shot, much to the delight of the Bulldogs' fans in attendance, in their 40-38 win over Champaign Centennial at the Effingham/Teutopolis Christmas Tournament Tuesday.
+With 3.2 seconds left, the senior got to his spot near the right elbow, elevated, and buried his shot — much to the delight of the Bulldogs' fans in attendance — that would lift them to a 40-38 win over Champaign Centennial at the Effingham/Teutopolis Christmas Tournament Tuesday.

 "Craig did what Craig's capable of doing," head coach Cody Rincker said.
 "He got to his spot, was able to elevate and make another shot.
 I hope we don't have to continue to win games like that, but I will tell you that I'm glad Craig Croy is on my team."

-Even with the make, though, one word that Rincker said would best describe his team is "fortunate," as there were multiple occasions where the Bulldogs could have lost the game but didn't, with one such scenario coming toward the end.
+Even with the make, though, one word that Rincker said would best describe his team is "fortunate," as there were multiple occasions where the Bulldogs could have lost the game but didn't.

-On their second-to-last trip on offense, the Chargers had two looks that they missed when Kellen Davis and Todd Makabu saw their shots not fall — a trend for Centennial throughout the night.
+One such scenario came at the end when the Chargers had a pair of looks to try and regain the lead but couldn't capitalize, as Kellen Davis missed a three-pointer and Todd Makabu missed a rebound putback off the three.

-Despite those misses, though, one thing that Centennial did do right was rebound, which Jack Young did at the most opportune time.
+However, despite the misses, one thing that Centennial did do well was rebound — the Chargers outrebounded Saint Anthony 30-19 — with Jack Young coming up with one of the most crucial boards of the game.

-After his teammates' back-to-back missed shots, Young scooped up the rebound and drew a foul, sending him to the line for a pair.

 Young finished with 13 points and five rebounds.
 He was 7-for-8 at the free-throw line and shot 3-of-9 from the floor.